mini-kep/db/README.md

 2017-06-30,102.5
 ```

-# User access code
+# User interface

-The data can be imported as following:
+User can import data as following:

 ```python
 import pandas as pd